Emily Remler: Death

-Remler bore the scars of her longstanding opioid use disorder, which is believed to have contributed to her death.
+Remler suffered longstanding opioid use disorder, which is believed to have contributed to her death.
 In May, 1990, she died of heart failure at the age of 32 while on tour in Australia.

 Remler is buried in Block 4, Row 2, Grave 18 (Section 2, Field of Ephron) at New Montefiore Cemetery, New York.

 Tributes

 The album Just Friends: A Gathering in Tribute to Emily Remler, Volume 1 (Justice Records JR 0502-2) was released in 1990, and Volume 2 (JR 0503-2) followed in 1991.
 Performers from these two albums included guitarists Herb Ellis, Leni Stern, Marty Ashby, and Steve Masakowski; bassists Eddie Gómez, Lincoln Goines, and Steve Bailey; drummer Marvin "Smitty" Smith; pianists Bill O'Connell and David Benoit; and saxophonist Nelson Rangell, among others.

 David Benoit wrote the song "6-String Poet", from his album Inner Motion (GRP, 1990), as a tribute to Remler.

 The 1995 book Madame Jazz: Contemporary Women Instrumentalists by Leslie Gourse includes a posthumous chapter on Remler, based on interviews conducted while she was alive.

 In 2002, West Coast guitarist Skip Heller recorded with his quartet a song called "Emily Remler" in her memory, released as track No. 5 on his record Homegoing (Innova Recordings).

 Jazz guitarist Sheryl Bailey's 2010 album A New Promise was a tribute to Emily Remler.
 Aged 18, Bailey first saw Remler perform, at the University of Pittsburgh Jazz Festival in 1984 - she was inspired to take her own guitar studies.
 Bailey said "She paved the way for me. ...
 I really wanted to hear Emily's person in me when I played.
 It meant a lot to me to do this tribute and pay homage to her and to say thank you."
 On the album, Bailey collaborated with Pittsburgh's Three Rivers Jazz Orchestra and producer Marty Ashby on eight tracks, including three composed by Remler ("East to Wes", "Mocha Spice", and "Carenia").

+An upcoming documentary about her entitled Firefly: The Emily Remler Story has been slated for release in 2027.
+Directed by Al Naffah and produced by Aletheian Pictures in co-operation with Berklee College of Music, Musicians Institute and the Emily Remler Estate, the film features rare archive material including unreleased interviews with Emily herself and contributions by Sheryl Bailey, Martin Taylor (guitarist), Emily Roberts, Bob Moses (musician), John D'earth, Marty Ashby, Jennifer Batten, Robert Jospé, Mimi Fox, Bill Milkowski, Jocelyn Gould and others.